fivequarters/fusebit.io/src/_blog/_posts/discord-slash-commands.md

 ```

 This is the SDK client used to invoke the Discord endpoints.
 Because of Fusebit magic, those objects are already supplied with the right credentials (such as API Keys and API Tokens), based on the authorization you completed earlier.

+Now that those items are out of the way, there are two main parts to building a custom Discord slash command bot:

+1. Configure & Register a Discord Slash Command
+2. Listen for & Respond to a Discord Slash Command

+Let’s get started building your Discord bot!

 ## Configure & Register a Discord Slash Command